 At the hairdressing school, you pay only $6 for a haircut including a wash and blowdry, whereas at their salons you would have had to fork out $40 to $70!
 In addition, you can get all the services available at the regular salons except at much lower prices – from $23 instead of from $70.

 The major con is that you’re leaving your locks in the hands of student stylists, though they’re constantly under the watchful eye of their supervisors.
-Your haircut will probably also take a lot longer than you’re used to, so budget at least an hour (maybe 2).
+Your haircut will probably also take a lot longer than you’re used to, so budget at least 2 hours.

 According to some reviews we’ve read, you can also request your hair to be cut by a fresh grad from the hairdressing school.
-It costs a bit more, but at least you know they won’t be too shabby skills-wise.
+It will cost more at $15, but at least you know they won’t be too shabby skills-wise.

 TenDollar.com Salon Group (from $6)